 You are responsible for updating your contact information in your BCPNP Online profile and ensuring that it is current and up-to-date.
 You should ensure that it remains current until IRCC has concluded your application for permanent residency, so that you will receive any important messages from program staff.
-If you do not keep this information updated and as a result, you do not receive and/or respond to important notices from the BC PNP, your inaction may lead to a cancellation of your nomination.
+If you do not keep this information updated and as a result, you do not receive and/or respond to important notices from the BC PNP, your inaction may lead to the cancellation of your nomination.

-Informing the BC PNP of Changes to Your Employment and/or Immigration Status following Nomination
+Informing the BC PNP of Changes to Your Employment and/or Immigration Status Following Nomination

-If you have been nominated by the BC PNP, you have an ongoing obligation to report a material change in your circumstances and must comply with all conditions on your approval.
+If you have been nominated by the BC PNP, you have an ongoing obligation to notify the BC PNP of any material changes in your circumstances within 30 days of the change taking place.
+Changes to your circumstances may include: